A Travel Agent Guide to Researching & Qualifying Suppliers

 Can one supplier provide all these things?
 Do you need/want to look for additional suppliers to create a more robust itinerary?

-In a previous article, travel agent Rochelle Lardy Zemke said, “I simply ask for a price range because that's what they think their trip should cost.
+In a previous article on chatting budget with your travel clients, travel agent Rochelle Lardy Zemke said, “I simply ask for a price range because that's what they think their trip should cost.
 I will then quote a trip for exactly what they want and one that fits their budget.
 It's a learning experience for some clients and not even necessary for others.”

 2. Anticipate client’s needs/questions

 The more thoroughly your research suppliers, the faster your client will be able to make their final decision.
-When you know a product inside and out, you'll be better able to anticipate questions a client may have about the products and include them in your initial pitch.
-If they still have questions, you'll be able to answer it up front without having to go back and check when you know a product well.
-Knowing your client and tailoring your supplier research to their needs will help minimize back and forth between you and the client, making this segment of the sales process that much faster.
+When you know a product inside and out, you can anticipate questions a client may have about the products and include answers to them in your initial pitch.
+If they still have questions, you'll be able to answer them upfront.
+Knowing your client and tailoring your supplier research to their needs will help minimize back and forth between you and the client and you and the supplier, making this step of the sales process that much faster.

 3. Find Suppliers that exceed your clients’ expectations